 - Unusual sleepiness or unresponsiveness to touch or voice

 - Irregular, slow or absent respiration

 - Reduced pupil size, known as “pinpoint pupils”

-Narcan is successful only in treating the symptoms of opioid overdose.
+Narcan is successful only in treating the symptoms of an opioid overdose.
 When administered to someone who has not taken opioids, Narcan will have no effect.

 How is Narcan Given?

 Available nationwide via legal prescription and over the counter in 36 U.S. states, Narcan can be administered by healthcare professionals as well as people trained to give the drug in critical situations.
-While doctors may inject Narcan directly into veins or muscles, others use it outside hospital or office settings in the form of a nasal spray.
+While doctors may inject Narcan directly into veins or muscles, others use it outside the hospital or office settings in the form of a nasal spray.

-Many first responders—emergency medical technicians, firefighters, paramedics and police—receive instruction on Narcan use and carry the drug for use in emergencies.
+Many first responders—emergency medical technicians, firefighters, paramedics, and police—receive instruction on Narcan use and carry the drug for use in emergencies.
 People who work with and care about those with opioid addiction can also be trained on the use of Narcan, which cannot be self-administered by someone experiencing an overdose.

 What Does Narcan Do?

 When administered quickly after an opioid overdose, Narcan prevents the body’s mu, delta, and kappa receptors from forming attachments with opioids, which arrest the brain and nervous system in the following ways: